How to Choose a Humidifier?

 - Buyers Guide to Humidifiers

 The good news is that humidifier technology has come a long way over the years.
-Humidifiers are easier to maintain, quieter, and have even omitted the white mineral dust which can cause respiratory problems.
-We did find however that there is a universal tendency for manufacturers to exaggerate square footage that is covered by their humidifiers.
-We have adjusted our technical specification charts on our website to reflect what we believe to be the real square foot coverage.
+Humidifiers are easier to maintain, quieter, and have even omitted the white mineral dust that can cause respiratory problems.
+One common issue we found is that universally, manufacturers tend to exaggerate the total square footage covered by their humidifiers.
+In response, we have adjusted our technical specification charts on our website to reflect what we believe to be the actual square foot coverage.

-We recommend that indoor humidity levels in winter should be around 30 to 40%.
-Wintry cold air holds less moisture, and when it is heated indoors becomes even drier, setting the stage for itchy dry skin, sinus attacks, dry eyes and the like.
+We recommend that indoor humidity levels in winter should be around 30% to 40%.
+Wintry cold air holds less moisture, and it becomes even drier when heated indoors.
+Extremely dry air sets the stage for itchy, dry skin, sinus attacks, and dry eyes, among other symptoms of irritation.

-- Relieve cold, allergy, and asthma symptoms by keeping nasal passages moist, which also helps speed up the healing process
+- Relieve cold, allergy, and asthma symptoms by keeping nasal passages moist, which also helps speed up healing.

 - Sleep with a snoring partner?
-Humidifiers help alleviate the intensity of that annoying snoring sound
+Humidifiers help alleviate the intensity of sound coming from loud sleeping partners.

-- Valuable wood furniture, floors, and musical instruments are protected from cracking and warping
+- Protects valuable wood furniture, floors, and musical instruments from cracking and warping.

-There are basically 5 types and you will find we carry all of them except for the latter type.
-They are: Ultrasonic Warm/Cool Mist, Ultrasonic Cool Mist, Evaporative Cool Mist, Air Washer, and Steam Vaporizer Warm Mist.
+There are basically five types of humidifiers: Ultrasonic Warm/Cool Mist, Ultrasonic Cool Mist, Evaporative Cool Mist, Air Washer, and Steam Vaporizer Warm Mist.
+We carry all of them except for the latter type.

 Ultrasonic Warm/Cool Mist